What I’m up to Now

 This /now page is inspired by Derek Sivers’ idea.
 See nownownow.com.

-Last updated on 3rd of October.
+Last updated on 4th of November.

-I’ve got basics covered on my /about page, so head there if you’d like to know more about my life situation.
+I’ve got the basics covered on my /about page, so head there if you’d like to know more about my life situation.
 This page is about what’s currently on my mind, and my immediate plans.

 🪨 Work and Family